MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-premium-monitor-capacity.md

 > If your Power BI Premium capacity is experiencing high resource usage, resulting in performance or reliability issues, you can receive notification emails to identify and resolve the issue.
 This can be a streamlined way to troubleshoot overloaded capacities.
 See [capacity and reliability notifications](/power-bi/admin/service-interruption-notifications#capacity-and-reliability-notifications) for more information.

 > [!NOTE]
 > Power BI Premium recently released a new version of Premium, called **Premium Gen2**.
-Premium Gen2 simplifes the management of Premium capacities, and reduces management overhead.
+Premium Gen2 simplifies the management of Premium capacities, and reduces management overhead.
 For more information, see [Power BI Premium Generation 2](service-premium-what-is.md#power-bi-premium-generation-2).

->To review the Power BI Embedded Gen2 enhancements, refer to [Power BI Embedded Generation 2](../developer/embedded/power-bi-embedded-generation-2.md).

 > [!NOTE]
 > The metrics app cannot be used to monitor Premium Per User (PPU) activities or capacity.